JohnPokorski/Social-Network-Analysis-of-Abbaye-aux-Bois/README.md

 A windows installer is provided, created with cx_freeze with the included setup.py script

-Uses openpyxl (https://openpyxl.readthedocs.io/en/default/) for file parseing, and networkx (https://networkx.github.io/) for construction and exporting the graph.
+Uses openpyxl (https://openpyxl.readthedocs.io/en/default/) for file parseing, tkinter for GUI elements, and networkx (https://networkx.github.io/) for construction and exportation of the graph.

 Input is in the form of a 2010 Microsoft Excel file with each line representing a charter, with the first cell containing the charter number, the second cell containing the primary author of the charter, the third the location, the third the date, and the fourth